anBertoli/rust-notes-cheat-sheets/01_interior_mut_shared_ownership_thread_safety.md

 ### `Cell<T>`

-Interior mutability for Copy types via copies.
+Interior mutability for Copy types via **copies**.
 Setting a value means putting inside the Cell a copy of the value to set.
 Getting a value means obtaining a copy of the wrapped value.
 You can never obtain a pointer to the value inside the Cell.

 | Type | Provides | Accessors | Panics| Send | Sync |
 |:---:|:---:|:---:|:---:|:---:|:---:|